brankas/core-sdk-ios/sdk docs/statement tap/readme.md

 ## Usage

-The Framework has a **checkout** function wherein it responds with a redirect url used to launch the Tap web application.
-An option is given either to use the url manually or let the Framework launch it via Safari Web Browser
+The Framework has a **checkout** function wherein it responds with a redirect url used to launch the Tap web application within built-in WKWebView or Safari Web Browser

 In order to use the checkout function, a **StatementTapRequest** is needed to be created and be passed.
 It has the following details:

 1. **country** - refers to the country of origin of the bank you wanted to do statement retrieval with.
 There are three countries currently supported: *Philippines (PH)*, *Indonesia (ID)* and *Thailand (TH)*

 2. **bankCodes** - refers to the list of banks to be shown within the Tap Web Application.
-If *null* value is passed, the SDK automatically fills up all the available banks depending on the country passed
+If *null* value is passed, the Framework automatically fills up all the available banks depending on the country passed

 3. **externalId** - refers to the identifier passed to track the request